Iveco LMV: Variants

-Panther CLV
+British Panther CLV

 The Panther Command and Liaison Vehicle or Panther CLV was the British Army variant of the Iveco LMV.
 The Panther CLV came from the "Future Command and Liaison Vehicle" (FCLV) project.
 Design modifications were made by BAE Systems to allow assembly at BAE Systems Land Systems' factory in Newcastle upon Tyne.
 Over 300 Panthers were assembled at BAE Systems factory in Newcastle upon Tyne under a £160 million contract.
 It was intended that the Panther would replace vehicles including Combat Vehicle Reconnaissance (tracked) (CVRT) family, FV 432, Saxon and Land Rover Truck Utility Medium (TUM).

-The Panther seated four people they were equipped with Enforcer RCWS weapons stations which were developed by SELEX Galileo.
-This weapons station can be armed with a 7.62mm general purpose machine gun or 12.7mm heavy machine gun or a 40mm automatic grenade launcher.
+The Panther seated four people.
+They were equipped with Enforcer RCWS weapons stations which were developed by SELEX Galileo.
+This weapons station could be armed with a 7.62 mm general purpose machine gun, a 12.7 mm heavy machine gun or a 40mm automatic grenade launcher.
+Panther was reduced to a three-seat vehicle when a large amount of communication equipment was placed in the right rear seat.
+This reduced its utility as, because it was classed as an armoured vehicle, the commander and driver were always required to stay in the vehicle.

 The first Panthers were delivered to the 1st Mechanised Brigade and a small number underwent hot weather trials in Afghanistan.
 At end of April 2018, the UK Defence Equipment Sales Authority put the entire Panther 4x4 fleet up for sale with 395 vehicles available.
 The Combat Vehicle Reconnaissance (tracked) (CVRT) family, FV 432, and Land Rover Truck Utility Medium (TUM) remain in service.

+In May 2018 it was reported by Jane's that the British Army was intending to dispose of its Panther CLV fleet, however as of 2024 this has not yet taken place, with Panther CLV being deployed on exercises in Estonia.
+Joint-forces.com reported in 2023 that the Panther was expected to remain in service until at least 2037.

+Russian Rys LMV

+The Rys is the Russian variant of the Iveco LMV, manufactured by MVPS, an Iveco Russia and Oboronservis LLC joint venture company, with complete knockdown assembly on the premises of the 127th Wheeled Vehicle Repair Plant in Voronezh.
+The Rys' supply chain is from different plants around Russia.